mmistakes/minimal-mistakes/_posts/2023-01-30-kafka-client-internals.md

 From around 119 seconds dropped down to 36 seconds.
 In both cases **ack=1**.
 I will leave it up to you to experiment and try different configuration options to see how they better come in handy based on your use case.
 You might also wanna test against a real cluster to test the networking in place.
-For example running this similar example on a real cluster takes around 184 seconds to ingest
+For example running this similar example on a real cluster takes around _184 seconds_ to ingest
-1.000.000 messages and when adding the configurations changes drops down to 18 seconds.
+1000000 messages and when adding the configurations changes drops down to _18 seconds_.

 If you are concerned with exactly-once semantics, set enable.idempotency to true, which will also result in acks set to all.

 > Switching to the other side of the wall
+Up to this point we have ingested clickstream events into Kafka, so let's see what reading those events looks like.

-### Let’s zoom in on the consuming side now.
+### Zoom in on the consuming side.
 A typical Kafka consumer loop should look similar to the following snippet:
 ```kotlin
 private fun consume(topic: String) {